How to Get Rid of Broccoli Worms in Organic Broccoli, Cauliflower, & Cabbage

 The Cabbage Butterfly, also called the White Cabbage Moth lays its eggs on broccoli, cauliflower, cabbage, kale, and other plants in the Kole family.
 The green or yellow worms consume the leaves of the plants and hide in the tight florets and wrapped leaves of the vegetables.

 Planting dill will encourage predatory moths and cut short the life span of the worms.
-Spraying with organic spray will kill them on your plants.
+Spraying with the organic spray will kill them on your plants.
 If all else fails, soaking the produce in salt and vinegar before cooking will dislodge them from the vegetables, allowing you to serve broccoli, cauliflower, and cabbage without broccoli worms.

 Don’t give up organic gardening because of the pests.
 You’ve got this.